Domestic furnishing in early modern Scotland: Beds for Mary, Queen of Scots and the Earl of Moray

-Refashioning beds in the 1560s
+Refashioning royal beds in the 1560s

+Mary, Queen of Scots, ordered her wardrobe staff to mend and reform her beds.
+Precious fabrics were recycled.
+Black velvet was taken from a dais or canopy of state for a bed that lacked its back or dossier, which had been stolen.
+More velvet was taken from the curtains and the lower part of another old bed.
+The wardrobe staff kept a record of the fabrics:Plus pour parachever de rabiller ledict lict il a este a prins le soubassement et les rideaux d'ung aultre viei lict de velours noir.Also, for finishing the repair of the said bed, black velvet was taken from the lower part and the curtains of another old bed.

 Luxurious fabric beds in aristocratic homes, with canopies often suspended from above, were described as "chapel beds" over a long period.
-Mary, Queen of Scots confiscated chapel beds from Huntly Castle in 1562, and shipped them to Holyroodhouse.
+Mary, Queen of Scots, confiscated chapel beds from Huntly Castle in 1562, and shipped them to Holyroodhouse.
 She ordered her wardrobe servant Servais de Condé to reconstruct them with upholstered posts to suit current fashion.

 Mary's chapel bed of incarnate coloured damask was dismantled in 1566, and the fabrics and bed hangings were deployed on other beds named by their embroidered motifs; the Bed of Amity, the Bed of Phoenix, the green velvet bed with embroidery works or ouvraiges, and a smaller crimson velvet bed with "knots of love" known as the Lit de las Damours [sic].
 The Bed of Amity, of French origin and decorated with "ciphers of A", had been refurbished in 1561, probably to take to the planned interview with Elizabeth I at Nottingham.
 In October 1566, the Amity, Phoenix, and Jennet beds were spruced up for the baptism of Prince James at Stirling Castle.

+Upholstery at Mary's court

+Mary employed an upholsterer, Nicholas Guillebault, described as her "menusier".
+He undertook a variety of tasks, working on beds, chairs, stools and close stools, using damask fabrics and Morocco leather.
+In June 1564, Nicholas worked with an embroiderer to cover a casket with black velvet which Mary used to keep her papers in.
+Mary had larger coffers to transport her clothes, and three "coffre a mullet" kept in her bedchamber for her clothes.
+These were lined with "plet", a kind of canvas or linen.

+Another menusier, Mathieu, lined boxes and covered wooden bed posts with embroidered black satin in November 1562.
+Nicholas Guillebault continued to work for the court after Mary's abdication, and in October 1567 upholstered a chair for the infant James VI and I at Stirling Castle with blue velvet.